-To these ends, the Committee on Ministry will rely on four main documents as a source of counsel
+To these ends, the Shared Ministry Team will rely on four main documents as a source of counsel

 - 1. SWUU's Congregational Covenant

 - 2. SWUU's Statement of Purpose and Mission Statement

 - 3. UU Guiding Principles

 - 4. SWUU's Conflict Resolution Policy